peteroupc/peteroupc.github.io/randomfunc.md

 - Techniques that are specific to an application programming interface.
 - Techniques that are specific to certain kinds of RNGs.
 - Generating sequences of unique integers using specific kinds of deterministic RNGs.
 - Seemingly random numbers that are specifically generated using hash functions or similar pseudorandom functions (as opposed to RNGs).
+But if such a number is used to initialize a deterministic RNG (that is, to serve as its "seed"), then that RNG is generally within the scope of this document.

 <a id=Contents></a>
 ## Contents